Electoral Backgrounder: Constitutional disqualification and intending candidates

 The role of the AEC

 - The AEC administers the Commonwealth Electoral Act 1918 (Electoral Act) in relation to the conduct of federal elections.
 The AEC does not administer the Constitution as is made clear by the Administrative Arrangements Order made by the Governor-General.
 The administration of the Constitution is the responsibility of the Attorney-General’s Department.
-Accordingly, the AEC is not in a position to provide advice or to disqualify any candidates due to the operation of section 44 of the Constitution.
+Accordingly, the AEC is not able to provide advice or to disqualify any candidates due to the operation of section 44 of the Constitution.

 - The Electoral Legislation Amendment (Modernisation and Other Measures) Act 2019 changed, amongst other things, the candidate nominations process for elections by requiring intending candidates for an election to complete a qualification checklist to demonstrate their eligibility to be elected to Parliament under section 44 of the Australian Constitution.
-Additional documents may be required to support the nomination.
+Additional documents, outlined under subsections 170(1B) and 170B of the Electoral Act, may be required to support the nomination.
 Further information on the recent changes to the nominations process for elections is available here.

 - As is made clear by subsection 170A(2) of the Electoral Act, the AEC does not have the power to determine the eligibility of any candidate on the basis of information provided in the nomination form, qualification checklist or any additional documentation.
-Section 172 of the Electoral Act sets out the only grounds upon which the AEC is able to reject a nomination of a candidate.
+Section 172 of the Electoral Act sets out the only grounds upon which the AEC can reject a nomination of a candidate.
 Those grounds do not include disqualifying a candidate under the Constitution.

 - If a candidate has completed the answer to the questions asked on the nomination form, has answered the mandatory questions in the qualification checklist about being qualified under the Constitution, and has paid the relevant deposit, the AEC is legally required to accept the nomination.